-The Notes bear interest from and including [1 September 2015]1/[2 November 2015]2/[12 February 2016]3 at the rate of 7.75 per cent. per annum (the "Rate of Interest"), payable semi-annually in arrear on 1 March and 1 September in each year, commencing on 1 March 2016 (each an "Interest Payment Date").
+[[The Notes bear interest from and including 1 September 2015 at the rate of 7.75 per cent. per annum (the "Rate of Interest"), payable semi-annually in arrear on 1 March and 1 September in each year (each an "Interest Payment Date"); provided that the first interest payment, for the period from and including 1 September 2015 to but excluding 1 March 2016 shall be payable on 12 May 2016]/ [The Notes bear interest from and including 1 March 2016 at the rate of 7.75 per cent. per annum (the "Rate of Interest"), payable semi-annually in arrear on 1 March and 1 September in each year, commencing on 1 September 2016 (each an "Interest Payment Date")]].
 Interest will be paid subject to and in accordance with the provisions of Condition 6 (Payments).
-Each Note will cease to bear interest from the due date for redemption unless, after surrender of such Note, payment of principal is improperly withheld or refused or unless default otherwise occurs in respect of the payment, in which case interest shall continue to accrue on such portion of outstanding principal in accordance with this Condition 4 (Interest) until whichever is the earlier of (i) the day on which payment in full of such portion of outstanding principal is received by or on behalf of the relevant Noteholder and (ii) the day which is seven days after the Principal Paying Agent or the Trustee has notified the Noteholders in accordance with Condition 16 (Notices) that it has received all sums due in respect of the Notes up to such seventh day (except to the extent that there is any subsequent default in payment).
+Each Note will cease to bear interest from the due date for redemption unless, after surrender of such Note, payment of principal is improperly withheld or refused or unless default otherwise occurs in respect of the payment, in which case interest shall continue to accrue on such portion of outstanding principal in accordance with this Condition 4 (Interest) until whichever is the earlier of (i) the day on which payment in full of such portion of outstanding principal is received by or on behalf of the relevant